Complaints

 Third party complaints

-If you have a complaint about a Citizens Advice Bureau (CAB) but you are not a client you should raise your complaint with the manager of the CAB concerned.
+If you have a complaint about a Citizens Advice Bureau (CAB) but you are not a client, you should raise your complaint with the manager of the bureau.
 Wherever possible, put all the information in a letter or email and send it to the CAB manager.
-Where a complaint is about a CAB manager then it should be raised with the Chair of the CAB.
+Where a complaint is about a CAB manager, you should raise it with the Chair of the CAB.

 Downloads